department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans.md

     title: Interest Rate Reduction Refinance Loan (IRRRL)
     description: Have an existing VA-backed home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
   - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
-    title: Cash-Out Refinance
+    title: Cash-Out Refinance Loan
     description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
-Find out if you can get a VA-backed Cash-Out Refinance loan.
+Find out if you can get a VA-backed cash-out refinance loan.
 ---

 <div class="va-introtext">